dave-doty/aggie-unterprise/README.md

 The table summarizes total balance, expenses, broken down by type of expenses, for several grants for two different months.
 These are the totals since the start of the grant.

-Since we sometimes care about monthly spending, we may want to know the *differences* between months, to indicate for instance, how much money was spent on supplies during July (e.g., $200 spent during July = $800 total spent by August - $600 total spent by July).
+Since we sometimes care about monthly spending, we may want to know the *differences* between months, to indicate for instance, how much money was spent on supplies during July (e.g., $800 total spent by August - $600 total spent by July = $200 spent *during* July).
 The method diff_table gives this information:

 ```python
 from aggie_unterprise import Summary